daveaglick/Scripty/docs/Debugging.md

-Because you are curious, here is

 ## How to debug or modify Scripty

-There are at least two general paths take depending on how you need to be scripty.
+There are at least two general paths take depending on how you need to use scripty.

 #### _If you are using the Visual Studio extension_